SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/edge-transport-servers/edge-subscriptions.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 5/23/2018
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: overview
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 3addd71a-4165-401f-a009-002bcd8baba6
-description: "Learn about subscribing an Edge Transport server to your internal Exchange Server 2016 organization, which provides end-to-end mail flow, recipient look-up, and safelist aggregation."
+description: "Summary: Learn about subscribing an Edge Transport server to your internal Exchange Server 2016 organization, which provides end-to-end mail flow, recipient look-up, and safelist aggregation."
 ---

 # Edge Subscriptions

-Learn about subscribing an Edge Transport server to your internal Exchange Server 2016 organization, which provides end-to-end mail flow, recipient look-up, and safelist aggregation.
+ **Summary**: Learn about subscribing an Edge Transport server to your internal Exchange Server 2016 organization, which provides end-to-end mail flow, recipient look-up, and safelist aggregation.

 Edge Subscriptions are used to populate the Active Directory Lightweight Directory Services (AD LDS) instance on the Edge Transport server with Active Directory data.
 Although creating an Edge Subscription is optional, subscribing an Edge Transport server to the Exchange organization provides a simpler management experience and enhances antispam features.
 You need to create an Edge Subscription if you plan to use recipient lookup or safelist aggregation, or if you plan to help secure SMTP communications with partner domains by using Mutual Transport Layer Security (MTLS).